EvolutionPlugins/Kits/README.md

 - Kits:commands.kit.create
 - Kits:commands.kit.remove
 - Kits:commands.kits
+- Kits:nocooldown - Allows give a kit without waiting for cooldown

 # How create kit
 In-game run command `/kit create <name> [cooldown]`.
 If you get an error `IPlayer doesn't have compatibility IHasInventory` then your game not support interacting with an inventory.